interaction-dynamics/.github/profile/README.md

 # Interaction Dynamics

-Interaction Dynamics is a Design, Research and Development agency gathering worldwide experts to create innovative interactions.
+Interaction Dynamics is a Design, Research and Development Studio gathering worldwide experts to create innovative interactions.
 We use cutting-technologies to answer the needs of our clients like:

 - virtual reality
 - augmented reality